 If the tenant justifiably moves out under this subsection, the tenant is not liable for rent after the premises become untenantable and the landlord must repay any rent paid in advance apportioned to the period after the premises become untenantable."

-A translation of that law might be: if the rental unit becomes unlivable, and the landlord can't make repairs right away (or if the process of repairing would be unlivable), then the tenant can choose to move out.
-If the tenant chooses to move out, then the tenant can't be held responsible for rent from the point when the rental unit became unlivable.
+A translation of that law might be: if the rental unit becomes unlivable, and the landlord can't fix the situation right away (sometimes the situation is not fixable at all), then the tenant can choose to move out.
+If the tenant chooses to move out, then the tenant can't be held responsible for rent from the point when the rental unit became unlivable, assuming that a judge agrees that the unit is unlivable.

 Constructive eviction is really a last resort kind of solution.
 A law can't actively keep a tenant safe ("I'll keep this fire at bay," says the law in Opposite Land), and so if a tenant feels unsafe, they should deal with that as they see fit.
 In order to deal with the money side of things, though, a tenant will be most successful claiming constructive eviction in court if they have also: